Divorce is an often

-At the Pre-Trial Conference, the Registrar of the Syariah Court will give directions to the Muslim divorce lawyer in Singapore representing the parties.
+At the Pre-Trial Conference, the Registrar of the Syariah Court will give directions to the Muslim Divorce Lawyer Singapore representing the parties.
 Should you be unrepresented, you will attend these

 Pre-Trial Conferences on your own.
 Expect to attend several Pre-Trial Conferences instead of just one.